Ofplarsen/IDATT2104---Project---Onion-router/README.md

     - Encryption and decryption is quite unstable, with different words / places in the string that gets corrupted each time (might have something to do with keygen)
     - The nodes are not being selected from a node pool
+    - Not great memory management.
+Should be imporved